 CaseStudy by The Patatas

 CaseStudy was developed to help increase student engagement in countries who are going through these conditions as talked about above, but with minimal amount of logistics, and keeping costs as low as possible.
+With the areas that Vodafone Instant Network Schools are unable to target, CaseStudy is developed to solve them.
 Thus, CaseStudy was born, a cost-effective digital solution that is meant to be operated under unfavourable conditions yet it is able to retain its portability and can be customisable according to the needs of its users.

 Self Sufficiency – At its Best

 What stands out about CaseStudy is the fact that it is really self-sufficient; being waterproof, shockproof and only requires one local teacher/personnel for audio/visual support and information, thus decreasing the need for manpower as well.
 CaseStudy survives on solar energy and comes with a built-in battery, and it can also be charged via a powerbank, which is an advantage when the place where classes are held may not have proper access to electricity.
 Our device can also show digital activities offline, which also reduces its reliance on internet connectivity, adding to its self-sufficiency.